 You can acquire web design skills on your own or through preparatory courses.
 At the beginning of my journey, I chose the latter.

-Courses can be a very good push towards a profession, but they will never give you all the necessary knowledge 100%.
+Courses can be a very good boost to your profession, but they will never give you all the necessary knowledge 100%.
 You will always need to search, read, watch, learn, and work independently.
-For example, at the moment, the entry threshold for almost all similar courses is knowledge of one or several graphic editors.
+For example, at the moment, practically for all similar courses, the entry threshold is knowledge of one or several graphic editors.

 Courses can be divided into online and offline.
 The difference is significant.
 For people who do not have parallel work, I recommend choosing offline courses.
 Why:

-- Develop greater responsibility for the outcome: you attend the audience while making an effort; you show your first works to real people, see their reactions and emotions.
+- Develop greater responsibility for results: you attend the audience while making an effort; you show your first works to real people, see their reactions and emotions.

-- Tighter contact with the instructor: once again, personal communication, the opportunity to discuss questions that interest you live, seek help, and receive feedback.
+- Tighter contact with the instructor: again, personal communication, the opportunity to discuss questions that interest you in person, seek assistance, and receive feedback.

-- Quick entry into the design community: there is a good chance that you, as a newcomer, may be noticed and offered an internship at a company.
+- Quick entry into the design community: there are great chances that you, as a newcomer, may be noticed and offered an internship at a company.
 Also, upon successful completion of the courses, you will receive a recommendation from the instructor.
 A recommendation from a real person working in the same city carries much more weight than from a character online.

 Online courses have their advantages:

-- The ability to individually customize your study schedule.
-If you are working or studying concurrently, then this is your salvation.
+- The ability to individually tailor your study schedule.
+If you are working or studying simultaneously, this is your salvation.

 - The opportunity to learn from top designers.
-If this niche is not well developed in your city, then finding worthy courses is a real problem.
-Instead, the online mode knows no geographical boundaries.
+If this niche is not well-developed in your city, finding worthy courses is a whole problem.
+In contrast, the online mode knows no geographical boundaries.

-And the most important advantage of any paid courses, in principle – you pay for them with your own money.
-And this can serve as a guarantee that you will not relax and will not give up on your studies after going halfway.
+So, the most important advantage of any paid courses in principle – you pay for them with your own money.
+And this can be a guarantee that you will not relax and give up on learning after going halfway.

 How to choose a course?